PimCoumans/pixelrock-nl/_posts/2020-06-01-plan-your-animations.markdown

 - spoiler, you can find it over here: [AnimationPlanner](https://github.com/PimCoumans/AnimationPlanner)

 After shipping the update to OK Video I went back to revisit my library and give it some well-deserved attention.
 I was [gently nudged](https://twitter.com/harshil/status/1516421012367323140) to try an approach using Swift‘s result builders and I just went for it.
-Two excrusiating but fun weeks layer, creating a little sequence animation in code now looks as simple as:
+Two excruciating but fun weeks layer, creating a little sequence animation in code now looks as simple as:

 ```swift
 AnimationPlanner.plan {